Completed cohomology of Shimura curves and a p-adic Jacquet-Langlands correspondence: Completed cohomology of Shimura curves

 \subsection{Completed vanishing cycles}

 We now assume that our tame level $U^p$ is unramified at the prime $\q$, and let $\up$ denote the tame level $U^p \cap U_0(\q)$.
-Fix a non-Eisenstein maximal ideal $\m$ of $\T(\up)$.
+Fix a non-Eisenstein maximal ideal $\m$ of $\T(\up)$, with associated mod $p$ Galois representation $\rhobar$.
 We are going to `$\varpi$-adically complete' the constructions of subsection \ref{mazprinclass}.

-\begin{definition} For $\FF$ equal to either $\FFk$ or $r_*r^*\FFk$ we define $\OO_\pf$-modules with smooth $G(\Q_p)$ actions and \end{definition} \begin{proposition} Equation \ref{ccses} induces a short exact sequence, equivariant with respect to Hecke, $G(\Q_p)$ and $G_\q$ actions:
+\begin{definition} For $\FF$ equal to either $\FFk$ or $r_*r^*\FFk$ we define $\OO_\pf$-modules and \end{definition} In this definition, the limits are taken over those $U_p$ which are sufficiently small that $\rhobar$ arises from a maximal ideal of $\T_k(U_p\up)$. \begin{proposition} Equation (\ref{ccses}) induces a short exact sequence, equivariant with respect to Hecke and $G_\q$ actions:

-Similarly, Equation \ref{cccoses} induces
+Similarly, equation (\ref{cccoses}) induces

-\end{proposition} \begin{proof} This just follows from taking the direct limit of the relevant exact sequences. \end{proof} \begin{definition} We define $\OO_\pf$-modules with continuous $G(\Q_p)$ actions (again $\FF$ equals either $\FFk$ or $r_*r^* \FFk$) and \end{definition} Now $\varpi$-adically completing the short exact sequences of Proposition \ref{smoothses}, we obtain \begin{proposition} We have short exact sequences of $\varpi$-adically admissible $G(\Q_p)$-representations over $\OO_\pf$, equivariant with respect to Hecke, $G(\Q_p)$ and $G_\q$ actions:
+When $\FFk = \OO_\pf$ all the terms in these sequences have smooth actions of $G(\Q_p)$, and the sequences are equivariant with respect to this action.
+In any case, after tensoring with $E$ over $\OO_\pf$ the terms in these sequences acquire actions of $G(\Q_p)$ and again the sequences are equivariant with respect to this action. \end{proposition} \begin{proof} This just follows from taking the direct limits over $U_p$ of the relevant exact sequences. \end{proof} \begin{definition} We define $\T(\up)_{\rhobar}$-modules (again $\FF$ equals either $\FFk$ or $r_*r^* \FFk$) and \end{definition} We have made these definitions after localising at non-Eisenstein maximal ideals to avoid issues of $\OO_\pf$-torsion in any of our modules at finite level.
+After $\varpi$-adically completing the short exact sequences of Proposition \ref{smoothses}, we obtain \begin{proposition} We have short exact sequences, equivariant with respect to $\T(\up)_{\rhobar}$ and $G_\q$ actions: